Personal Log, Stardate 54003.4: As Baldwin is being towed by Wildfire, I have been released from sickbay. Patrick and Tiana are doing good as well.

-I guess that I've always felt that Patrick was "the one" for me.
+I guess that, since he came into my life three years ago, I’ve felt that Patrick was “the one” for me.
 When I joined the Baldwin crew, Patrick and I worked together very well.
-I always loved it when he was able to put a smile on his face - something that was hard to do in the middle of a war.
+I always loved it when he was able to put a smile on his face – something that was hard to do in the middle of a war.
 I know that seeing him made me smile as well.

-I could also tell that there was a bit of a sexual attraction on his part.
+I could also tell that he was sexually attracted to me, even if he tried to repress it.
 I also knew what could happen when I became his mate.
-Still, the smile on his face when he saw his daughter for the first time was priceless.
+Still, the smile on his face when he saw our daughter for the first time was priceless.

 “We’re being towed to Starbase 42 for replacement of the dilithium crystals,” Patrick answered.
 “I’m also making sure everyone aboard has some R and R time.”

-"I suppose everyone's going to want to see the baby," Bridget noted as she joined her husband next to the cradle.
+“I suppose everyone’s going to want to see the baby,” the new mother noted as she joined her husband next to the cradle.

 “I think you can count on it,” Patrick answered as the happy parents watched their newborn daughter as she laid asleep in her bed.
 Patrick turned to kiss his wife on the cheek.
 “I love you too, sweetie.”

 “If you’re going to kiss me,” Bridget replied, “do it right.”
 She turned her husband’s head so that she looked into Patrick’s brown eyes before pressing her lips to his in an intimate embrace.